sr99622/onvif-mcp/docs/SERVER_BUILD.md

 use these commands in the Hermes prompt to tell it what to do.

 ```
-please show the ethernet port configuration on this machine
+please show the ethernet port configuration on this machine, including Gateway and DNS information
 ```

 You will get back a listing of the ports.
 Pick out the one that is currently connected to your LAN and note the interface name, it will be something like `enp86s0` but will vary.
 Tell Hermes to configure that specific port to have a static IP address that you have chosen based on your network topology, and to use the current Gateway and DNS settings.
 This will work best if you explicitly state the Gateway and DNS values.